SubratShrestha/Notes/UNSW/20T3/1612fins/ch2_commercial_banks.md

 Globalisation means bank's major corporate clients have become more internationalised, increasing business demand for financial services denominated in the currencies of their transactions.
 That demand provides a further reason for banks to seek foreign currency liabilities.

+## Loan Capital and Shareholder's Equity

+Sources of funds that have characteristics of both debt and equity, described as "loan capital" or hybrid securities.
+Ex. bank may issue subordinated notes, subordinated meaning the holder will only be paid interest payments or have the principal repaid after the entitlements of all other creditors have been paid.

+Banks are listed corporations, ie. institution issues equity securities such as ordinary shares that are quoted on a stock exchange.
+Also banks typically generate profits from their business activities.
+Some of profit paid to shareholder as dividends, some kept as retained earnings, increasing shareholder's funds.
+Equity is an imp. source of long-term funds for banks.
+In fact, banks are req. by the bank regulator to hold minimum levels of equity (capital).

+# Uses of Funds

+Funds used by banks appear as assets on their balance sheets.
+The majority of bank assets are assets that create an entitement to future cash flows, ex. bank gives customer a loan, the amount outstanding on loan will appear as assets because bank is entitled to receive periodic interest payments plus repayment of principal.
+We can categorise commercial bank assets into:

+* personal and housing finance
+* commercial lending
+* lending to government
+* other bank assets

+## Personal and Housing Finance

+Housing Finance is the provision of long-term funds to enable the purchase of a residential property.
+Its where the bank registers a mortgage - form of security whereby a lender registers an interest over the title of a property.
+This is an attractive form of lending as the risk of default by borrower is normally low.
+In theory, borrowers try and meet housing loan commitments bec. if they don't, bank will take possession of house and sell it to recover owing amount.

+Commercial banks have traditionally dominated residential housing loan market but new providers of housing finance have entered, increasing competition.